icwells/compOncDB/README.md

 	--search						Search for matches using above commands.

 Runs tests using "testDataBase" (make sure it has been created in MySQL first).

-## parseRecords
-The parseRecords utility has been provided to help with parsing input files before uploading them to the database.
-It will use a regular expression based approach to identify diagnosis information and merge the input and diagnosis information with taxonomy information (output of the [Kestrel](https://github.com/icwells/Kestrel) tool) to make a csv file ready to upload to the MySQL database.
-Previous versions performed this in two steps, but as of v0.3 they have been merged into one to steamline the process.

-### Usage

-	./parseRecords command -s service_name -i infile -o outfile

-	--help							Show help.
-	-i, --infile=INFILE				Path to input file (required).
-	-o, --outfile=OUTFILE			Path to output file (required).
-	-s, --service=SERVICE			Database/service name (required).
-	-t, --taxa="nil"				Path to kestrel output (used with the merge command).